federico-lin26/E-commerce-UI/README.md

 **E-commerce Frontend**

 A responsive e-commerce frontend application built using HTML, CSS, and JavaScript.
-This project demonstrates a responsive e-commerce layout with a header, search bar, product grid, and cart functionality.
+This project replicates a modern e-commerce layout for educational and portfolio purposes, and demonstrates a responsive e-commerce layout with a header, search bar, product grid, and cart functionality.
 You can visit the page live at [E-commerce-Frontend](https://federico-lin26.github.io/E-commerce-Frontend/)

 ---